open-webui/open-webui/README.md

 - 🌐 **Web Browsing Capability**: Seamlessly integrate websites into your chat experience using the `#` command followed by the URL.
 This feature allows you to incorporate web content directly into your conversations, enhancing the richness and depth of your interactions.

 - 📜 **Prompt Preset Support**: Instantly access preset prompts using the `/` command in the chat input.
 Load predefined conversation starters effortlessly and expedite your interactions.
-Effortlessly import prompts through [OllamaHub](https://ollamahub.com/) integration.
+Effortlessly import prompts through [Open WebUI Community](https://openwebui.com/) integration.

 - 👍👎 **RLHF Annotation**: Empower your messages by rating them with thumbs up and thumbs down, facilitating the creation of datasets for Reinforcement Learning from Human Feedback (RLHF).
 Utilize your messages to train or fine-tune models, all while ensuring the confidentiality of locally saved data.